TsedeyAyele/UserManagementProgram/README.md

    The code also adheres to Java naming conventions, like using camelCase for method and variable names and PascalCase for class names.

 5. Single Responsibility Principle (SRP):
-   Each method and class in your code appears to have a single, well-defined responsibility.
+   Each method and class in the code appears to have a single, well-defined responsibility.
 For example, the UserList class manages a list of users and provides methods for adding, removing, searching, and sorting them.

 6. Encapsulation:
    The User class encapsulates the user's properties (id, name, and email) and provides access through getter methods.
 This encapsulation ensures that the internal state is controlled and only accessible through well-defined interfaces.